How to make your wedding day run smoothly.

 - Anything else special

-Step 7: Hire experienced vendors, not someone who is doing it for cheap because they've never done this before.
-Though I am all for hiring those people, especially having been there myself, if you want a smooth day I don't recommend it.
+And don't just hire any vendors; hire experienced ones.
+Though I am all for hiring newbies, especially having been there myself, if you want a smooth day and have the budget to pay a regular price, I don't recommend it.
 If you want to support the newbies then you might expect a bump or two here and there.
 It's normal, they're learning!
+You probably won't get your dream photos from them, but they will at least still be nicer than everyone with their iPhones.